tim5046sc/tom-final-demo-number-99/src/sxastarter/scripts/demo/README.md

 ### 1.1 Embed to page
 - Copy paste code from Embed dialog (not codepen)
 - Paste into top level of a file
-- Take out JSX and put it into the page
+- Take out JSX and put it into the pag

 ### 1.2 Map image to link
 - Click on the image